hyperledger/besu-docs/docs/Tutorials/Permissioning/Getting-Started-Onchain-Permissioning.md

     The specified node must be producing blocks, that is, be a miner (PoW networks) or validator (PoA networks).

-    To allow MetaMask to connect, the node must have JSON-RPC HTTP enabled and have rpc-http-cors-origins set to allow MetaMask.
+    To allow MetaMask to connect, the node must have JSON-RPC HTTP enabled, and have `--rpc-http-cors-origins` set to allow MetaMask.

     If your network is not a [free gas network](../../HowTo/Configure/FreeGas.md), the account used to interact with the permissioning contracts must have a balance.